mvoseismic/webobs/README.md

 ## xhelis

-* HTML file to display multiple helicorder plots in a formst for the homedisplay tablets.
+* HTML file to display multiple helicorder plots in a format for the homedisplay tablets.
-* xhelis.html.1 is currently installed on *webobs*.
+* *xhelis.html.1* is currently installed on *webobs*.

 ## Author